Mx3127/Simple-Discord-Bot/README.md

 # Simple-Discord-Bot
  The only beginner way to learn!
+This project is gonna have a dashboard soon!
  As to this project; Provides many sentence in which they do as come.
  Very friendly project...
 Contact: ggohomies@gmail.com for reports or bugs or even updates to the next version!